Years ago, when I first started Christina’s Cucina, I shared a step by step frittata recipe. I think maybe 7 people saw it, plus a dog.

 Here’s the favor I need to ask of you: could you please vote for my photo?
-Edited 8/16/17 (VOTING IS NOW OVER, but the winner has yet to be announced).
-I made it for the top 25 voted entries, and now it’s up to the judges to choose who will go to Italy next year!
-The trip includes a special day trip to Valdobiaddenne, where Valdo Prosecco is made!
+Edited 8/22/17 VOTING IS NOW OVER, and I WON!!
+THANK YOU FOR YOUR VOTES! 🍾 I made it for the top 25 voted entries, and the judges to chose my photo below as the winning submission!
+The trip includes a special day trip to Valdobbiadene, where Valdo Prosecco is made!

 Now, for that step by step frittata recipe that I promised you, click the title below for detailed directions with photos.

 And if you’re looking for recipes for an Italian themed brunch, you’ve come to the right place!

 - Roasted Red Peppers (antipasto, or mixed with potato salad, no mayo)

 - Tomato, Ricotta and Basil Antipasto